FraunhoferIWES/foxes/docs/source/overview.md

 6. Optionally evaluate the flow field at arbitrary points of interest, also via the algorithm
 7. Post-process the results, for example using the `foxes.output` package

-The details will become clear in the subsequent examples within this section.
+The details will become clear in the _Models_ and _Examples_ sections.